Osho957/Blogging-Backend-Application/README.md

 ## Installation

-Clone The Project In Your System And Do The Basic Setup Using Any IDE (STS Preffered).
+1.Clone The Project In Your System And Do The Basic Setup Using Any IDE (STS Preffered).
-Let The Configurations and Maven Files Download.
+2.Let The Configurations and Maven Files Download.
+3.Configure The Database And applcations.properties file According To Your Requirements.
+4.Make Sure To Update All Dependenies Using pom.xml file.
+5.Run The Application.

 ## Softwares Required
 1. Java 17